jeffreykegler/old_kollos/notes/misc/strand.md

 To produce a left-active strand:

+* INTER-NUCLEOTIDE LOPP:
-* For every medial Earley item in the Earley set at `split`
+  For every medial Earley item in the Earley set at `split`

     - Let that medial Earley item be
       `medial-eim == [ dr, orig, split ]`.